 Museum of petroglyphs offers you 42 hectares open air area with thousands of ancient stones depicting scenes of hunting, normal life and wars.
 Some of the petroglyphs are told to date from as far as between 4000 – 2000 BC and are of Scythian style but there have been also doubts that quite a lot of them are not authentic.
 The bulk of the stones are from 7th to 3rd centuries BC.
 The cost to enter the museum is 80 som (about 1 €).

-There are two routes you can select from, the longer (upper) one has a better selection of balbals, which are burial stones from the 6th to 19th centuries portraying people with distinct features related to the person that was depicted.
+There are two routes you can select from, the longer (upper) one has a better selection of balbals, which are burial stones from the 6th to 19th centuries and are portraying people with distinct features related to the person that was depicted.
 More balbals are presented in the Burana tower area nearby Bishkek.
 More petroglyphs can be found in Ornok, where about 2000 stones have different kinds of ancient figures inscribed on them.
-Ornok outside the museum is situated in the Northside of Issyk Kul and West from Cholpon Ata and a little bit higher and further away from the lake.
+Ornok outside the museum is situated in the north side of Issyk Kul and west from Cholpon Ata and a little bit higher and further away from the lake.

 Cholpon Ata hippodrome

 Cholpon Ata Nomad games stadium (hippodrome) is located east from Cholpon Ata at the outskirts of the town.
 It was built to host the World Nomadic games which is like the Olympic games of Nomadic sports that were organized several times in Kyrgyzstan.
 In addition to serving as a place for these olympic games, it is used annually for the Kyrgyz national horse game finals.